stephen-rowan/Cardano-ADA-Reference/README.md

 # Cardano NFT DAO

-The NFT DAO Collaboration is an initiative to bring Non Fungible Token (NFT) capability to [Cardano](https://cardano.org/) using Distributed Autonomous Organisation (DAO).
-For a broad overview see the NFT-DAO website.
+The NFT DAO Collaboration is an initiative to bring Non Fungible Tokens (NFTs) to [Cardano](https://cardano.org/) using Distributed Autonomous Organisation (DAO).
+For a broad overview see the [NFT-DAO website](https://nft-dao.org/).

 ## Project Catalyst : A Comprehensive Non Fungible Token (NFT) Framework Collaboration